Matagorda, Texas: Characteristics

 Matagorda's beach area has access to both East and West Matagorda Bays, Matagorda Beach, and the Gulf of Mexico.

 Since 1997, 234 different species of birds have been spotted by the North American Audubon Christmas Bird Count.
 Among the species reported are the prairie warbler, common poorwill, broad-winged hawk, MacGillivray's warbler, and Swainson's warbler.

 Education

-Matagorda Independent School District is the local school district.
+Matagorda has had several schools in town, including the Matagorda Academy, which was established in 1839.
+Other schools in town were the Lafayette Academy and a "Young Ladies School".
+In 1854, after the Texas Education Act was implemented, Matagorda County was divided into six school districts, with the first public schools open in Matagorda.
+The CDP is currently served by the Matagorda Independent School District and serves students from prekindergarten through 12th grade.

 The designated community college for Matagorda Independent School District is Wharton County Junior College.